 The most common techniques are “double incision” with nipple graft (for patients with larger or droopier breasts), and periareolar (“keyhole”) for patients with very small breasts and no droop.
 We perform both techniques regularly and can advise you which is better for your situation.
 We can also modify technique based on your needs; for instance we have a few patients who have preferred not to have nipples.

 Recovering after top surgery requires about 2 weeks off work and 3-4 weeks of less activity than usual.
 Immediately after surgery, you will need to have a trusted friend or family member drive you home and care for you.
 Most patients do great from a pain control standpoint and don’t require more than Tylenol and anti-inflammatories.
 Some cases, but not all, will require the use of drains, but we promise, the drains are not as scary as the internet would have you believe!
 Drains, if used, are typically removed within 7 days after surgery.
 You’ll wear a compression vest for a few weeks and get back to normal activity by 3-4 weeks after surgery.

-To schedule a transgender top surgery consultation, call Mountain Lake Plastic Surgery at (802) 231-4284 or request your consultation online.
+To request a transgender top surgery consultation, call Mountain Lake Plastic Surgery at (802) 231-4284 or request your consultation online.